-Compensation should be paid as calculated above promptly.
-If Options does not pay the compensation within 28 days of being notified of Mr W's acceptance of my final decision, Options is to pay 8% simple interest per year on the compensation from the date of the final decision until the date of payment.
+K) Options is to pay compensation calculated above promptly.
+If Options does not pay the compensation within 28 days of being notified of Mr S's acceptance of my final decision, Options is to pay 8% simple interest per year on the compensation from the date of this decision until the date of payment.